Find your perfect hike. Book a call with Anna

 Milford Sound

-It’s our first full day of adventure, and what a day it’s going to be.
-Today, we’ll tick off your second Great Walk with a section of the famous Milford Track and explore the breathtaking beauty of Milford Sound from both boat and kayak.
+Today, we’ll tick off our second Great Walk, with a section of the famous Milford Track and explore the breathtaking beauty of Milford Sound from both boat and kayak.
 After a day packed with epic scenery and fresh air, you’ll sleep soundly back in Te Anau tonight.

 Head to Milford Sound for a beautiful morning cruise.